Copyright © 2016

 Thomas watched from the corner of his eye as the portly Colonel meandered through the crowd of Officers in an attempt to disguise his main intent.
 For Thomas it was almost amusing the see the man try not to look his way as he moved closer.

-"Well Sharpe, I see you have another ranker to keep you company?"
+"Well Grey, I see you have another ranker to keep you company?"

 "And I'm a Major Colonel.
 I will thank you for using my rank in the Mess as is customary."